CURRENT HAMPDEN, 1981 to date

 Some minor matches from the 2012 London Olympics were played at Hampden, and in November 2013 Queen's Park decamped to Airdrie to play their home games in order to allow Hampden to be converted to an athletics stadium for the Commonwealth Games the following summer.

-Queen's Park returned to their home on 2nd January 2015 following the reinstatement of the ground to a football stadium, with the next major event at Hampden scheduled to be matches in the 2020 European Championships.
+Queen's Park returned to their home on 2nd January 2015 following the reinstatement of the ground to a football stadium, with the next major event at Hampden scheduled to be matches in the 2021 European Championships, postponed from 2020 due to the Covid 19 pandemic.

 Lesser Hampden has also seen improvements over the last few years, with the grass pitch replaced by an astroturf pitch in the summer of 2007 and the dressing rooms renovated shortly afterwards.
-A new permanent structure for the club offices opened in September 2013 to replace the ageing portakins, while Lesser was the venue for the athlete's warm up track for the competition.
+A new permanent structure for the club offices opened in September 2013 to replace the ageing portakins, while Lesser was also the venue for the athlete's warm up track for the Commonwealth Games in 2014.

 Back | Home